linuxserver/docker-nginx/README.md

 ## Versions

+* **28.02.19:** - Add php7-opcache, remove memcached service due to issues on aarch64 (let us know if you need to enable it).
 * **22.02.19:** - Rebasing to alpine 3.9.
 * **18.11.18:** - Attempt to upgrade packages during build.
 * **28.09.18:** - Multi-arch image.